AvolitesLtd/TitanManual/docs/patching/changing-the-patch.md

 output line.
 Some parameters are editable by clicking in the grid, then the softkeys allow you to change the parameter.

 > You can change parameters for multiple fixtures by dragging a selection box over the grid, or hold the Ctrl button on the keyboard and click on the required fixtures.
-Then edit the parameter on the softkeys, and use the \[Set\] context button or press \<Enter\> to update the selected fixtures.
+Then edit the parameter on the softkeys, and use the \[Set\] context button or press <Keys.HardKey>Enter</Keys.HardKey> to update the selected fixtures.

 -   You can switch off some of the display columns to make the Patch View simpler.
 Press the \[Choose Columns\] context menu button and